 In the first volume in the Critical Global Citizenship Education series, Torres combines theoretical and empirical research to present an original perspective on global citizenship education as a vitally important way of learning in a globalized world.
 In examining the requirements for effective ...

-Jason Nunzio Dorio, Ehaab D. Abdou, Nashwa Moheyeldine
+Edited By Jason Nunzio Dorio, Ehaab D. Abdou, Nashwa Moheyeldine

 December 11, 2018

 This book offers nuanced analyses of the narratives, spaces, and forms of citizenship education prior to and during the aftermath of the January 2011 Egyptian Revolution.
 To explore the dynamics shaping citizenship education during this significant socio-political transition, this edited volume ...

 Misiaszek examines the (dis)connection between critical global citizenship education models and ecopedagogy which is grounded in Paulo Freire’s pedagogy.
 Exploring how concepts of citizenship are affected by globalization, this book argues that environmental pedagogues must teach critical ...